dafny-lang/rfcs/text/0000-reads-clauses-on-methods.md

 If this class is compiled to C#, for example, and its instances are shared between multiple threads, its verified properties are no longer true.
 If two threads both invoke `Increment` on a single counter, the effect could easily be to only increment `x` once, since reading and writing `x` does not occur atomically.
 Even the post-condition on `Get` is no longer valid, because the value of `x` could change in-between reading its value and returning from the compiled body.

 This proposal does not aim to add concurrency primitives to Dafny, or even propose any particular choice of paradigm for asynchronous or concurrent execution.
-Instead, it supports verifying that a particular method is safe to use in a concurrent environment, by verifying that it does not operate on any mutable state unsafely.
+Instead, it supports verifying that a particular method is safe to use in a concurrent environment, by verifying that it does not operate on any shared mutable state.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation